-FOCUS AREA: HIERARCHY OF TOWNS STRATEGIES: Population growth projections must be done at least every five years at settlement level to determine future population growth and hotspots.
-Settlements that are in transition to a higher/lower order classification as per the CSIR Settlement Classifications must be determined and included in municipal spatial development frameworks and integrated development plans well in advance to ensure that sufficient planning is done.
-Ensure higher levels of sustainable growth through, inter alia, focusing investment and development on a number of significant urban areas (according to a hierarchal order), whilst maintaining rural integrity and ensuring biodiversity conservation; to use growth as a catalyst to address poverty alleviation, spatial restructuring and the safeguarding of sustainability Consider and incorporate the growth and development of Cape Town as critical informant for district planning and implementation PRIORITY: HIGH INDICATORS Has provincial government compiled a settlement classification guiding document that will ensure that uniform designations are being applied throughout the WC province?
+RESPONSIBILITY: FOCUS AREA: HIERARCHY OF TOWNS CWDM & Category B Municipalities Settlements that are in transition to a higher/lower order classification because of quantitative changes in population growth as per the CSIR Settlement Classifications must be determined and included in municipal spatial development frameworks and integrated development plans well in advance to ensure that sufficient planning is done.
+PGWC, CWDM & Category B Municipalities Ensure higher levels of sustainable growth through, inter alia, focusing investment and development on a number of significant urban areas (according to a hierarchal order), whilst maintaining rural integrity and ensuring biodiversity conservation; to use growth as a catalyst to address poverty alleviation, spatial restructuring and the safeguarding of sustainability PGWC, CWDM, Stellenbosch & Drakenstein Municipalities Consider and incorporate the growth and development of Cape Town as critical informant for regional planning and implementation PGWC, DEADP 4.
+Develop uniform settlement classifications that is preferably aligned to the NSDF classifications.
+PRIORITY: HIGH INDICATORS Has provincial government compiled a settlement classification guiding document that will ensure that uniform designations are being applied throughout the WC province?
 2. Has uniform settlement classifications been applied throughout the CWDM via MSDF's?